CloudCannon/documentation/_tutorials/photo_gallery.md

 Photo galleries typically have a lot of repeating code.
 It a good idea to remove any repeating code to make websites easy to maintain.

-Through this process we'll also makes it easier for non-technical users to update content in slideshows.
+Through this process we'll also makes it easier for non-developers to update content in slideshows.

 For this tutorial we'll be using the [Corlate](/corlate.zip) template from [ShapeBootstrap](http://shapebootstrap.net/).